lucas-fern/comp90087-jupyterbook/content/week07/introduction.md

-# Tutorial 6: Transparency
+# Tutorial 7: Transparency
-In week 6, Marc introduced *transparency*, an important consideration when making decisions and implementing processes.
+In week 6, Marc discussed *transparency*, an important consideration when making decisions and implementing processes involving AI.
 This is different to the concept of *explainability* (covered later in the subject) which is instead concerned with the interpretability of our algorithms.

 In this tutorial we will:
 1. Reinforce our understanding of transparency, and emphasise why it is important at all stages of an Automated Decision-Making (ADM) process.